-One final development that will become crucial as influencer marketing progresses toward a conversion-based success metric is the importance of integrating with performance-based programmes like those offered via the affiliate channel.
+One final development that will become crucial as influencer marketing progresses toward a conversion-based success metric is the importance of integrating with performancebased programs like those offered via the affiliate channel.

-Although the two models remain separate marketing strategies, their integration will be crucial to make revenue-based tracking possible for brands and agencies.
+Although the two models remain separate marketing strategies, their integration will be crucial to make revenuebased tracking possible for brands and agencies.
 And, despite the fact that the insights available through Google Analytics and social media platforms can give brands a sense of campaign engagement, it is affiliate marketing that is best positioned to track conversions all the way through the path to purchase.

-We were able to see the impact of affiliate integrations recently when a leading UK-based retailer engaged Shopping Links to test the performance of their PR-gifted influencers, using traditional affiliate performance-based tracking.
-With an objective to achieve a positive ROI using commission as a benefit, we were able to generate a return of over £39 for every £1 invested.
+We were able to see the impact of affiliate integrations recently when a leading UK-based retailer engaged Shopping Links to test the performance of their PR-gifted influencers using traditional affiliate performance-based tracking.
+With an objective to achieve a positive ROI using commission as a benefit, we were able to generate a return of over £39 (\$50 USD) for every £1 (\$1.30 USD) invested.
 When affiliate and PR teams align to track performance of their influencer relations like this, we consistently see a much stronger return for the brand.
 This kind of robust tracking is what will change the influencer marketing industry and see it set for long-term success.

-The future of the industry will undoubtedly give rise to new phases of experimentation as new technologies, social platforms and user behaviours emerge, but with a performance-based, conversion-focused mind-set, brands are well-positioned to benefit from each new phase of opportunity within the industry.
+The future of the industry will undoubtedly give rise to new phases of experimentation as new technologies, social platforms and user behaviors emerge, but with a performancebased, conversion-focused mindset, brands are wellpositioned to benefit from each new phase of opportunity within the industry.

-The ability to tie success to revenues, rather than vanity metrics, has permanently changed the landscape of influencer marketing, allowing brands to eliminate the issues of fraud and guesswork, while giving them valuable information about their customers' online behaviour.
+The ability to tie success to revenues - rather than vanity metrics - has permanently changed the landscape of influencer marketing, allowing brands to eliminate the issues of fraud and guesswork while giving them valuable information about their customers' online behavior.
 We believe these robust tracking capabilities will continue to fuel the strategy's popularity into 2020 as the influencer channel becomes an increasingly integrated part of the overall marketing program for leading brands.

-Fashion & Beauty
+Sector insights Fashion & Beauty